Overview

 YOUR PROFILE INFORMATION

 As a mentor, certain information in your profile (e.g. name, location, background, and motivations) will be visible to mentees to help them determine whether you are the right mentor for their needs.
-Your contact details will only be shared with mentees after you have accepted their request to connect.
+Your contact details will only be shared with mentees once you are in a mentoring partnership.

 All the information you provide (including your date of birth and platform activities) will be visible to administrators.